PrestaShop/docs/basics/keeping-up-to-date/upgrade-module/upgrade-module-internal-behavior.md

 The objective is to have a single module version to handle these PrestaShop upgrades:

-- 1.6 >> to >> 1.6 / 1.7
+- 1.7.x >> to >> 1.7.y
-- 1.7 >> to >> 1.7
+- 1.7 >> to >> 8.x

 The other versions are not supported anymore.
-We recommend to use the previous versions of the module available on the PrestaShop marketplace.
+We recommend to use the previous versions of the module [available on GitHub](https://github.com/PrestaShop/autoupgrade/releases/tag/v4.12.0).

 ## Technical choices

-### Compatibility with PrestaShop 1.6 & 1.7
+### Compatibility with PrestaShop 1.7 & 8

-Aim is to help as many merchants as possible to upgrade from 1.6 to 1.7.
+Aim is to help as many merchants as possible to upgrade from 1.7 to 8.
 This required to do the following implementation choices:

 - **Twig as template engine**